thlurte/CLIP-pytorch/README.md

 `DistilBERT` is used as text encoder.
 This component converts each token into a dense vector and it gets processed through self-attention layers to capture the contextual relationships between tokens.

+## Projection Head

+Projection head aligns the representations of images and text into a shared feature space.